michaelsballoni/mscript/README.md

 # mscript
-A simple, keyword-free scripting language for automating command line operations
+A simple, symbol-driven scripting language for automating command line operations

 It is useful for scripting that's too much for .bat files, when Powershell or Python are unavailable or unnecessary